 The answer depends on your current situation.
 People who pay income tax would pay 3% instead of Wilkinsburg’s current rate of 1%.
 Pensions and Social Security income are not taxed.
 Conversely, Pittsburgh does not have a separate garbage collection fee, so renters who currently pay that $200 annual fee would no longer have to pay it.

 I have children.
 How would a merger with Pittsburgh benefit them?

-With a full Municipal and School District merger, children would have additional educational options through Pittsburgh Public Schools.
+With a merger, children would have additional educational options through Pittsburgh Public Schools (PPS).
 There are also many organizations that currently offer services for families and children only within the Pittsburgh City limits.
 If a merger occurred, Wilkinsburg residents would immediately qualify for those services.